awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 ### HTTP Status Code 5xx<a name="Programming.Errors.MessagesAndCodes.http5xx"></a>

-An HTTP `5xx` status code indicates a problem that must be resolved by Amazon Web Services\.
+An HTTP `5xx` status code indicates a problem that must be resolved by AWS\.
 This might be a transient error, in which case you can retry your request until it succeeds\.
 Otherwise, go to the [AWS Service Health Dashboard](http://status.aws.amazon.com/) to see if there are any operational issues with the service\.

 **Internal Server Error \(HTTP 500\)**
 DynamoDB could not process your request\.